gautham-hub001/GlaceTech-training/Readme.md

 We use same package structure as source code.
 Steps:

-1. You create object of the actual class and pass some test value to the each of the methods of the object in seperate test methods.
+1. You create object of the actual class and pass some test value to each of the methods of the object in seperate test methods.
 2. use assertions to test the result returned : assertEquals(), assertNotSame(), assertNotNull(), assertTrue()....

 In JUnit, if a method does not return anything, you can not test it.
 But you can do it in Mockito.